buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 {% include figure.html url="/images/ch3/c3-s5-p2-3-dribbble.gif" alt="Dribbble Blockframe" description="Taking Dribbble’s profile page – that I explored earlier in the Dribbble case study – we can see that, even at a reduced level of detail, this is still recognisably a page from Dribbble." %}

-By reducing the fidelity of your deliverables using blockframes (above), you can map out the elements of a revised interface quickly, safe in the knowledge that your client is already familiar with the overall look and feel of the interface.
+By reducing the fidelity of your deliverables using blockframes (above), **you can map out the elements of a revised interface quickly**, safe in the knowledge that your client is already familiar with the overall look and feel of the interface.

-Blockframes are also a useful deliverable when you're considering how pages will reflow at different viewport sizes.
+Blockframes are also **a useful deliverable when you’re considering how pages will reflow at different viewport sizes**.
 With the essential details in place, you can quickly map out different viewport sizes at a block level.

 <!--